Ithaca, NY – August 26, 2021

 PSD has been awarded an SBIR Grant from DOE for their proposed project, “Supercharging Standardized Asset Data with EnergyPlus”.
 This Phase II project will help expand the range of utility rebate incentives available to customers, reduce the costs associated with obtaining financial rebate incentives, and help building owners improve the real estate value of their energy-efficient properties.

 Through the SBIR Grant funding, PSD will expand its engineering and software development teams in Ithaca, NY, and Philadelphia, PA.
-“We continue to grow our data configuration services because of R&D grants like this.
+“We continue to expand our software product offerings to better meet our customers’ needs because of R&D grants like this.
 This project will allow us to grow our software development team in Ithaca and Philadelphia,” says Rich Andrulis, Director of Product Development & Delivery.

 The Small Business Innovation Research (SBIR) program is a U.S. Government program from DOE, intended to help small businesses conduct research and development (R&D) to meet specific energy needs.
 PSD will use DOE funding to build software products that help states and utilities use energy efficiency to support the electrification of buildings as part of meeting climate change decarbonization goals.